rogersstuart/atomicfrenzy-site/_projects/mastercontroller.md

 <img src="/assets/images/projects/mastercontroller/elevatorv1.jpg" alt="Master Controller v1" style="width:45%;">

 This installation remained operational well beyond the introduction of the PCB version of the controller, only being replaced once the system was fully networked and transitioned to an MQTT-based architecture.
-As my first PCB design, it had several shortcomings.
+As my first fabricated PCB design, it had several shortcomings.
 While the routing was functional, I was dissatisfied with its aesthetics.
 The screw terminals had minor gaps, causing them to rotate when tightened, and the board lacked expandability.
 Most notably, there was no header for programming the MCU—a feature present in the original perfboard prototype.
 Programming required attaching test clips directly to the MCU, which often meant working in awkward positions within mechanical rooms.

 Below is a photo of the control board and its schematic.
 The schematic, drawn in 2013, reflects my skills at the time.
 Interestingly, the actual PCB was laid out manually and never had a formal schematic, though the one shown here is nearly identical except for the inclusion of an ICSP header.